 Most of the time, your parotid gland will work as normal after the blockage is removed.

 What are possible complications of parotid duct obstruction?

 Sometimes obstruction of the duct also leads to infection of the gland and duct.
 This is very common in older adults.
 If you have an infection due to parotid duct obstruction, you may have other symptoms, such as fever.
 Your pain might get worse as well.
 If so, you may need other treatments, such as antibiotics.

 Most of the time, these infections soon clear up with antibiotics and don’t cause many problems.
 But other, more significant infections do happen sometimes.
 You may have an infection of the deep layers of the skin.
 This might lead to a pus-filled infection (abscess) in your gland or neck.
-If such symptoms don’t improve within a week or so, you may need to see an ear, nose, and throat doctor (otolaryngologist).
+If such symptoms don’t improve in a week or so, you may need to see an ear, nose, and throat doctor (ENT or otolaryngologist).

 When should I call my healthcare provider?